 As defined earlier in the research a business can be described as the activity of providing goods and services involving financial, commercial and industrial aspects and that there are three types of businesses (a service business, merchandising business and a manufacturing business).
 The business template created covers all aspects of businesses that interact with data: the goods or services offered (including industrial aspects of product creation), the customers who consume the goods or services, customer acquisition, the team who creates and organizes the business and the financial or commercial result of the business activity.
-It's also universal enough to cover all three types of businesses with the aim help the surveyed entrepreneurs understand which parts of their organizations are affected by the EU GDPR.
+It's also universal enough to cover all three types of businesses.
+As a result, it is possible to assign a component to each question regarding the business with the aim help the surveyed entrepreneurs understand which parts of their organizations are affected by the EU GDPR.
 It is also clear that multiple components can be connected to one question, as the processes and systems regarding these components are interlinked with each other.